Mercerenies/a-turtles-troll/README.md

 * Anvils have a minimum height above you they can spawn
 * Drastically increased the pet phantom respawn cooldown (to 10 minutes)
+* Torches and other lights now turn into redstone torches rather than dropping when you look at them

 # Version 1.3